Why do so many businesses invest in blogs? The answer is simple. Sales.

 These reader insights will help you understand how to make your post stand out.
 You’ll see what content exists and what it does and doesn’t answer for readers.

 Then, you can ask yourself: How can I improve on what’s already been said?
-If you can offer an engaging voice or a unique perspective, you’ll win over readers.
+You’ll win over readers if you can offer an engaging voice or a unique perspective.

 Answer their questions.
 Address their pain points.
 That way, you’ll show your audience that their needs are the motivation behind your blog.
 They’ll pay attention to your ideas and keep coming back for more — and your content marketing ROI will climb.